EternalPractice/Dire-RPG-Rework/src/assets/md/rules.md

 # System overview

+<u>**Goals**</u>:

+- Let the players build the exact character they want.
+- Have attributes & character options make a large impact in how the game is played.
+- In the luck vs skill spectrum, weight it more on skill than luck.
+- Make the rules in such a way that complex actions can be pulled off, but only a few rules need to be called to pull it off.

+<u>**Eventual Goals**</u>:

+- Make races have a large impact in how the game is played.
+- Have magic feel and behave differently than martial weapons.

 # Dice Mechanics

 Dire RPG, like a lot of other RPG systems, uses a d20 (20-sided die) to simulate luck and determine if an action succeeds or fails.
 Unlike a lot of other systems however, it uses a d20 for every roll.
 There are no separate dice used for damage, no percentile dice, or coin flips.
 Every action's success & outcome is determined with a single die roll.